- Search The Registry

 Ali Farka" Touré

 *"Ali Farka" Touré was born on this date in 1939.
-He was a Black African singer and multi-instrumentalist, and one of the African continent's most internationally renowned musicians.
+He was a Black African singer, multi-instrumentalist, and one of the African continent's most internationally renowned musicians.
 Ali Ibrahim "Ali Farka" Touré was born in the village of Kanau, on the banks of the Niger River in the northwestern region of Tombouctou, Mali.

 His father died serving in the French Army in 1940.
 He was the tenth son of his mother but the only one to survive past infancy.
-"The name I was given was Ali Ibrahim, but it's a custom in Africa to give a child a strange nickname if you have had other children who have died", Touré was quoted as saying in a biography on his record label, World Circuit Records.
-His nickname, "Farka", chosen by his parents, means "donkey", an animal admired for its tenacity and stubbornness: "Let me make one thing clear.
+"The name I was given was Ali Ibrahim, but it's a custom in Africa to give a child a strange nickname if you have had other children who have died," Touré was quoted as saying in a biography on his record label, World Circuit Records.
+His nickname, "Farka," chosen by his parents, means "donkey," an animal admired for its tenacity and stubbornness: "Let me make one thing clear.
 I'm the donkey that nobody climbs on!"
 Ethnically, he was part Songhai, part Fula.
-As the first African bluesman to achieve widespread popularity on his home continent, Touré was often known as "the African John Lee Hooker".
+As the first African bluesman to achieve widespread popularity on his home continent, Touré was often known as "the African John Lee Hooker."

 The song "Lasidan" was featured in the award-winning documentary "Sharkwater" by Rob Stewart.
-In 2002 Touré appeared with Black American blues and reggae performer Corey Harris, on an album called Mississippi to Mali (Rounder Records).
-Toure and Harris also appeared together in the 2003 documentary film Feel Like Going Home, which traced the roots of blues back to its genesis in West Africa.
-In 2004 Touré became mayor of Niafunké, Mali, and spent his own money grading the roads, putting in sewer canals, and fueling a generator that provided the impoverished town with electricity.
+In 2002 Touré appeared with Black American blues and reggae performer Corey Harris on an album called Mississippi to Mali (Rounder Records).
+Toure and Harris also appeared together in the 2003 documentary Feel Like Going Home, which traced the roots of blues back to its genesis in West Africa.
+In 2004 Touré became mayor of Niafunké, Mali, and spent his own money grading the roads, installing sewer canals, and fueling a generator that provided the impoverished town with electricity.
 In September 2005, Touré released the album In the Heart of the Moon, a collaboration with Toumani Diabaté, for which he received a second Grammy award.
-Ali Ibrahim "Ali Farka" Touré, whose music blends traditional Malian music and its derivative, North American blues, and is considered a pioneer of African desert blues died on March 6, 2006.
+Ali Ibrahim "Ali Farka" Touré, whose music blends traditional Malian music and its derivative, North American blues, and is considered a pioneer of African desert blues, died on March 6, 2006.

 The Ministry of Culture of Mali announced Touré's death at age 66 in Bamako from bone cancer, which he had been battling for some time.
-His record label, World Circuit, said that he had recorded several tracks with his son, Vieux Farka Touré, for Vieux's debut album which was released in late 2006.
-Touré was ranked number 76 on Rolling Stone's list of "The 100 Greatest Guitarists of All Time" and number 37 on Spin magazine's "100 Greatest Guitarists of All Time".
+His record label, World Circuit, said that he had recorded several tracks with his son, Vieux Farka Touré, for Vieux's debut album, which was released in late 2006.
+Touré was ranked 76 on Rolling Stone's list of "The 100 Greatest Guitarists of All Time" and 37 on Spin magazine's "100 Greatest Guitarists of All Time".
 His last album, Savane, was posthumously released in July 2006.
-In February 2018 Idrissa Soumaoro's song Bèrèbèrè, featuring Touré, was used in the film Black Panther.
+In February 2018, Idrissa Soumaoro's song Bèrèbèrè, featuring Touré, was used in the film Black Panther.